logzio/logz-docs/_source/logzio_collections/_docs-admin/staleness-report.md

 This is a list of all pages in the docs and when they were last updated.
-Reverse sort by the **committed** column to see which docs are the most stale.
+Reverse sort by **committed** date to see which docs are the most stale.

 {% if site.data.stale-list == false or site.data.stale-list == nil -%}
 ## \*\*\*\*\* NO LIST GENERATED \*\*\*\*\*